apache/spark/docs/sql-ref-syntax-dml-load.md

 ---

 ### Description
-The LOAD DATA statement can be used to load data from a file into a table or a partition in the table.
+The `LOAD DATA` statement can be used to load data from a file into a table, or into a partition in the table.
 The target table must not be temporary.
 A partition spec must be provided if and only if the target table is partitioned.
 The LOAD DATA statement is only supported for tables created using the Hive format.

 ### Syntax
 {% highlight sql %}